 - 2 ounces fresh chilies (about 8 fresh chilies)

 - 1 stalk lemongrass (use only the bottom 3 inches of the stalk)

 - 2-inch piece fresh turmeric

 - 2-inch piece galangal

 - 5 tablespoons cooking oil

 - 2 tablespoons tamarind paste

 - 3 tablespoons palm sugar

-- Slit the chilies and scrape off the seeds.
-This step is entirely optional.
-Removing the seeds will remove some of the heat from the chilies.
+Peel and roughly chop the shallots.
+Slit the chilies and scrape off the seeds if desired.
+(Removing the seeds will eliminate some of the heat from the chilies.)
 Roughly chop the chilies.

-- Peel and crush the garlic.
+Peel and crush the garlic.
+Thinly slice the lemongrass.

-- Heat the oil in a wok or small frying pan.
+Heat the oil in a wok or small frying pan.
 When the oil is moderately hot, sauté the paste over low heat until fragrant.
 This should take about 15 minutes.
-Keep the heat low throughout the process and stir the paste constantly so that it does not stick to the wok/pan.
+Keep the heat low throughout the process and stir the paste constantly so that it does not stick to the pan.

-- Let the paste cook while stirring occasionally.
+Let the paste cook while stirring occasionally.
 It is ready when the solids separate from the oil.
 Use immediately or cool to freeze for future use.

 After the sambal is cooked, ladle as much of the hot sauce as you want onto your main dish or rice.
 Let the rest of the sambal cool before dividing into portions and freezing.
 The frozen sambal will keep for 2 to 3 months.